radvd - enhancement proposal: ability to advertise routes and some fixes - patches attached

-#2 Updated by Marc Posch almost 4 years ago
+#2 Updated by Marc Posch about 4 years ago

 I have upgraded my pfsense box to 2.3.1 finally, since I have seen that there were major changes in the web interface, which would need a major rework of the patch.

 Finally I have updated my enhancement patch to the current 2.3.1 version, I plan to update this ticket every time with a new patch version if the new pfsense version needs an updated patch.
 I will look into Github and how to officially submit it to the pfsense project in near future, as some have suggested this in the other tickets I had before.

 Some words about the changes/additional features in pfsense-helpers.js:

 - I needed a second repeatable groups on services_router_advertisements.php.
 So this patch adds the support for multiple repeatable row groups.